 Energy planning processes are regulated differently across jurisdictions.
 Some may be governed by particular laws, such as an electricity planning law and a renewable electricity law.
 Other processes may simply be conducted on an ad hoc basis or using non-binding guidance.
 Regardless, it is important to participate actively in these planning processes if the opportunity arises.

 Many jurisdictions implement “least-cost planning” or some variation of this such as “least-cost, least-risk.”
 Least-cost planning is a method of deciding the most cost-effective way to meet future energy needs, looking at a range of alternatives and doing a cost-benefit analysis.
 In these jurisdictions, it will be important to ensure the external costs of coal are considered.

 A careful review of applicable energy planning laws may turn up enforceable legal requirements, such as directing energy planning agencies to prioritize certain types of energy sources or requiring public consultations.
-These types of mandates open the door to legal challenges if the energy planning process is not legally adequate.
+These types of .

 Even if the law does not specifically require it, advocates should argue that energy planning must include a study of the environmental impact of the proposed energy choices.
 Although decision makers are likely to claim that such assessments are better done when specific projects have been proposed, it is good to raise this point early in the process.
 The global impacts of burning coal and other fossil fuels are best studied at the planning stage.
 The risk of waiting to raise this argument until a particular coal-fired facility is proposed is that decisionmakers will say it is too late to go back and revisit the decision to use coal in the energy portfolio.